recursehex/Hybrid/docs/control-flow.md

 - Block statements create new scopes for local variables
 - Control flow statements can be nested to any depth
 - LLVM IR uses phi nodes and basic blocks for control flow
+- Foreach loops use internal counters and array indexing for iteration
+- Break jumps to the loop exit block, skip jumps to the increment/condition block